 float shearAngle = atan(MODEL_MATRIX[0].y * scaleRatio * imageRatio, MODEL_MATRIX[0].x );

-If you don't have non-proportional scaling on the bottle sprite, simply remove scaleRatio
+If you don't have non-proportional scaling on the bottle sprite, simply remove scaleRatio from calculation.

 Once you have the angle, construct the shearMatrix with following basis vectors: